Week 1: Project Management¶

 Open the GitLab Pages URL to check if the page is displayed.
 If the page does not display, you can check if the files within the public directory are complete.

-We have already achieved the deployment of the web page through manual operation, but I found that in this way, every time we modify a document, we have to regenerate the web page and upload the files to the repository, which is a rather cumbersome process.
-If we need to update the website frequently and in large quantities in the later stage, it will be very laborious.
-So, is it possible for me to simply modify the document and have the web page automatically updated?
+We have already achieved the deployment of the web page through manual operations, but I found that in this way, every time we modify the document, we have to regenerate the web page and upload the files to the repository, which is a rather cumbersome process.
+If we need to update the website frequently and in large quantities in the future, it will be very laborious.
+So, can I just modify the document and have the web page automatically updated?

 3.4.2.1 Clean up the warehouse¶